Returning visitor using Google Analytics: How to analyze them?

-For the purpose of understanding the topic, you can refer to Digital Santhosh’s reports of returning visitor using google analytics.
+For the purpose of understanding the topic, you can refer to Digital Santhosh’s reports of returning visitors using google analytics.

 Pay close attention for a few seconds and analyze the Blog’s report of the returning visitor using google analytics.
 As you can see the blog has over a total of 200+ users visiting the site from Feb – July 2018. these users had contributed to 500+ sessions with an average time duration of around 3 minutes.

-The second row refers to the reports of returning visitor using google analytics.
+The second row refers to the reports of returning visitors using google analytics.
 The report says that the blog has close to 10% returning visitors.
-And these returning visitors have engaged with the website way lot better than the 90% of the new visitors.
-The dimensions of the returning visitor have better values to metric than that of the new visitor. let’s get a bit deep into these dimensions & metric now.
+And these returning visitors have engaged with the website way lot better than 90% of the new visitors.
+The dimensions of the returning visitor have better values to metric than that of the new visitor. let’s get a bit deep into these dimensions & metrics now.

-Session reports of returning visitor using google analytics.
+Session reports of returning visitors using google analytics.

 A session is a time interval within which the visitor is staying active on your website.
-The reports of returning visitor using google analytics suggest that a total of 576 sessions were recorded in the given date range.
+The reports of returning visitors using google analytics suggest that a total of 576 sessions were recorded in the given date range.
 But the new visitors have contributed to only 38% of the sessions.

 Whereas the 10% returning visitors have contributed to over 60% of the total sessions, making up to nearly 350+ sessions.
 So, we can clearly say that the returning visitors have clearly outperformed the new visitors when it comes to sessions.